Are you looking for information on HDB fire insurance?

 What If I Want More Coverage?

-Given the limitations of HDB fire insurance, you might be wondering how to get better protection.
+Given those limitations, you might be wondering how to get better protection.
 The answer is simple: home contents insurance.
-This type of insurance complements HDB fire insurance by covering what’s left out, giving you greater peace of mind.
+It picks up what HDB fire insurance leaves out, covering the belongings inside your flat.

-It’s affordable, and with both policies in place, you can rest easy knowing your home — and everything in it — is protected.
+It’s also affordable.
+With both policies in place, your home and everything in it is covered.